 We, as psychological human beings, are socially made.
 We cannot live without socializing, getting in touch with people, and communicating.
 There is even this famous quote, “No man is an island,” by John Donne.

 But how do people communicate with each other?
-There are so many ways such as speaking, writing, touching, moving gestures, etc. These are all called languages.
-Whether it might be speaking language or body language.
+There are many ways, such as speaking, writing, touching, moving gestures, etc. These are all called languages.
+Whether it might be speaking the language or body language.

-Language is amazing, isn’t it?
-It’s one of the most useful tools that humans invented that we use on a daily basis.
-And, it differs us from other creatures!
-Imagine what the world would be like if we all speak in animal language?
+Language is fantastic, isn’t it?
+It’s one of the most valuable tools that humans invented that we use on a daily basis.
+And, it differentiates us from other creatures!
+Imagine what the world would be like if we all spoke in animal language.

 Perceiving everything through language can also invite a chance to be easily manipulated.
-In this fast-paced information era, we have all sorts of language products such as the internet, articles, videos, audio, songs, books, etc. Believing everything that you hear or see can easily brainwash you.
+In this fast-paced information era, we have many language products such as the internet, articles, videos, audio, songs, books, etc. Believing everything that you hear or see can easily brainwash you.
 That’s how commercials and politics work.
 Remember, there is a lot of misinformation spreading on the internet these days.

 It doesn’t matter what they say, but how you process it.
 Your perception of understanding matters the most.
-It’s like when someone’s talking to you and you keep dozing off.
+It’s like someone talking to you, and you keep dozing off.
 You won’t be able to process what they’re saying, right?

 Don’t take languages too seriously.
-What’s the point of learning lots of languages when you can’t even process one?
+What’s the point of learning many languages when you can’t process one?
 Remember, there is no perfect language to describe the universe and life.
 To understand them better, you must learn how to turn off languages.
 It’s all about understanding and realization from within.

 Therefore, language is not capable of describing the truth.